 (1) Brinsea Products Ovation 28 EX Fully Automatic Egg Incubator with Humidity Control

 The Ovation is a reliable machine that takes the guesswork out of hatching eggs.
 You can adjust the temperature, humidity and timing of turning.
 You can even set a cooling period which is handy for some hatching jobs, such as for duck eggs.
 The 28 chicken egg capacity is great.
 I love the automatic humidity control and turning features.
 This is an excellent choice for difficult to hatch breeds like Marans.
-This style of Brinsea also comes in a 56 egg model: Brinsea Productions Ovation 56
+This style of Brinsea also comes in a 56 egg model: Brinsea Ovation 56

 (2) Brinsea Maxi II Ex